OpenVoiceOS/ovos-docker/README.md

 This will allow connections to port `8181` **only** from localhost **(internal)**.

 ## Debug

+:warning: The commands below are not *steps*, they don't have to be followed in the same order as there are presented!

 Enable debug mode in `~/ovos/config/mycroft.conf` to get more verbosity from the logs.
 All containers will have to be restarted to receive the configuration change.